nbondarczuk/debill/README.md

 ### Catalog

-It is a set of a Product in a Offert.
+It is a set of Products.
+A Catalog contains no Prices, just Product list.

 ### Offert

 An Offert contains Products with a default Price.
+It has a date since when it is valid.
+It has a off date since when it is not valid.

 ### Subscription